Quantum Quest: A Cassini Space Odyssey: Development

 Dr. Kloor started development of the Quantum Quest film project in 1996, a year before the launch of the Cassini–Huygens mission.
 In 2007, Digimax, Inc., one of Asia’s leading 3D animation studios, committed to financing the film and providing animation.
 Actual production on the film could not begin until the Cassini-Huygens (at $3.5 billion) reached its target and sent back its discoveries.
 Final images and radar data, providing a partial radar map, were released by NASA in 2008, enabling the film to proceed.
 Quantum Quest is a precedent-setting film, combining state-of-the-art CGI with real images and radar data from the ongoing Cassini-Huygen, SOHO, Stereo mission to the Sun, Mars Odyssey, Mars Express, Venus Express, and Mercury MESSENGER space missions, representing billions of dollars of NASA investment.

 Working on two continents, Taiwan based Digimax undertook the entire animation pre-production and production task in Taiwan with a team of international artists, while Dr. Kloor and his Jupiter 9 Productions assembled a stellar voice cast, produced all talent recordings and, in concert with the film’s composer Shawn Clement, put together the post sound and music package.
 The film was distributed and marketed in Asia by Digimax, and by Jupiter 9 Productions in all other territories.

 Music

 The score to Quantum Quest: A Cassini Space Odyssey was composed by Shawn K. Clement, who recorded his score with an 80-piece ensemble of the Skywalker Symphony Orchestra at the Skywalker Scoring Stage north of San Francisco.
 Clement integrated sounds and space noise provided by NASA into the music, and served as Post Audio Producer on the film.

 Release

 Excerpts were shown at the 2008 ComicCon in San Diego which featured voice cameos from actors William Shatner, Chris Pine, Brent Spiner, Doug Jones and Jason Alexander.

-The film premiered at the KLIK!
-Amsterdam Animation Festival in September 2010.
-It had IMAX screenings at the Kentucky Science Center in Louisville, Kentucky from January 22, 2011, through June 10, 2011.

-On May 10, 2022, the film was distributed on VOD platforms including Apple TV, Prime Video and Vudu by Giant Pictures.
+The film premiered at Dragon*Con on September 4, 2010, and it was screened at the KLIK!
+Amsterdam Animation Festival on September 17, 2010.
+It had IMAX screenings at the Kentucky Science Center in Louisville, Kentucky from January 23, 2011, through June 10, 2011.
+On May 10, 2022, the film was released on several streaming platforms, including Apple TV, Prime Video and Vudu by Giant Pictures.